infinimesh/infinimesh/README.md

   ghcr.io/infinimesh/proto/buf:latest
 ```

 Right now we keep protos generated only for Go.
-If you need one of the other languages, add according module to `buf.gen.taml`.
+If you need one of the other languages, add according module to `buf.gen.yaml`.

 PRs are as always welcome.